Pegcetacoplan

-Pegcetacoplan, sold under the brand name Empaveli among others, is a medication used to treat paroxysmal nocturnal hemoglobinuria and geographic atrophy of the retina.
+Pegcetacoplan, sold under the brand name Empaveli among others, is a medication used to treat paroxysmal nocturnal hemoglobinuria, geographic atrophy of the retina, glomerulopathy C3 and membranoproliferative globulonephritis.
 Pegcetacoplan is a complement inhibitor.

 The most common side effects include injection-site reactions, infections, diarrhea, abdominal pain, respiratory tract infection, viral infection, and fatigue.

 Paroxysmal nocturnal hemoglobinuria is characterized by red blood cell destruction, anemia (red blood cells unable to carry enough oxygen to tissues), blood clots, and impaired bone marrow function (not making enough blood cells).

 Pegcetacoplan is the first treatment for paroxysmal nocturnal hemoglobinuria that binds to and inhibits complement protein C3.
 Pegcetacoplan was approved for medical use in the United States in May 2021.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 In 2024, the American Society of Nephrology Annual Kidney Meeting, the study group who investigating pegcetacoplan in the largest multicenter double-blind VALIANT trial, showed its significant benefits in the treatment of patients with C3 glomerulopathy or primary immune complex–mediated membranoproliferative glomerulonephritis.
 C3 glomerulopathy leads to kidney failure in approximately 50% of patients within 5–10 years of diagnosis, and even when patients do receive a kidney transplant, approximately two thirds experience disease recurrence.
 Pegcetacoplan introduce a potential "kidney- and life-saving option" for patients with C3 glomerulopathy.